 - short questions like “do frogs smell?”

-Consider the informational query type can bounce traffic fast if a website is optimized for transactions only.
-Successful websites should have high quality, well-written content throughout its pages so that users find value in it.
+Consider, that the informational query type can bounce traffic fast if a website is optimized for transactions only.
+Successful websites should have high-quality, well-written content throughout their pages so that users find value in it.

-Measure informational search queries by looking at month-to-month Google Analytics’ traffic volume.
+Measure informational search queries by looking at month-to-month Google Analytics traffic volumes.

 Navigational Search Queries

-The *OFFICIAL* definition (ahem, there isn’t one) of a navigational search is when a user types a specific brand name directly in the search bar with the intent to find a specific website like “Amazon” or “Facebook.”
+The definition of a navigational search is when a user types a specific brand name directly in the search bar with the intent to find a specific website, like “Amazon” or “Facebook”, for example.

 When you need to settle a bet with a friend and type in “Guinness Book of World Records” to get to its homepage, this is a navigational search.
 The user is already familiar with the brand.
 They remember it and return to it.